matthewdeanmartin/raypack/README.md

 # raypack

+## Archived!

+I'm too poor to test this in AWS as AWS Glue is breathtakingly expensive to run.

+There are many tools that handle the ad hoc way that AWS expects python packages and several services depend on similar zipping, see https://pypi.org/project/zappa/ for one, and https://pypi.org/project/lambda-packager/

+## Description

 Raypack will create a package for AWS Glue, Ray.io tasks.
 This automates this [documentation page](https://docs.aws.amazon.com/glue/latest/dg/edit-script-ray-env-dependencies.html) that has some hand-wavy descriptions of shell commands.
 AWS Lambdas also call for a similar type of packaging, but as far as I